 Emergency Funds: Your Financial Safety Net

 Whether you have a sudden loss of income or a big, unplanned expense, an emergency fund can help limit damage to your finances.
-Learn what an emergency fund is, why you need one and how much you should save.
+Learn what an emergency fund is, why you need one, and how much you should save.

 If you don't have an emergency fund, you're not alone.
-Savings that rose steadily between 2013 and 2021 have reversed since 2022.

-What Is An Emergency Fund?
+What Is an Emergency Fund?

 An emergency fund is money you set aside to cover big, unexpected expenses or a sudden loss of income.
-It's usually kept liquid, or easily accessible in a savings account.
+It's usually kept liquid (or easily accessible in a savings account).

-The 2023 Federal Reserve report noted that just 54% of adults set aside money for three months of expenses in an emergency savings or "rainy day" fund.
+The 2025 Federal Reserve report noted that just 55% of adults set aside money for three months of expenses in an emergency savings or "rainy day" fund.
 Around 30% of respondents said they couldn't cover three months of expenses in any way.

 Why Do I Need an Emergency Fund?